 - Two envelope hacks: Implement a switch to modulate PWM via ENV1 rather than via LFO, and an AD loop switch to turn ENV1 into a second modulation LFO

 - Add a „self-sync“ circuit to the sawtooth generator for more complex harmonics.

 Resources for JEN SX-1000 modding:

 - Neil Johnson is the alpha geek of JEN enhancement.
 His page is THE go-to place, although his mods are a little bit out of order.

-- Kev Atherthon, another Brit, has prepared a PDF document to walk you through his mods – as his modding is hardly earned against his duties as a father and his (so he claims) limited grasp of electronics, you are getting maximum efficiency here.
+- Kev Atherthon, another Brit, has prepared a PDF document to walk you through his mods – as his modding is earned against his duties as a father and his (so he claims) limited grasp of electronics, you are getting maximum efficiency here.

 - He also maintains a very nice little Facebook group for JEN enthusiasts.